codydunne/safelinks-cleaner/README.md

 ## Known issues

+* This uses manifest v2 which will be going away come 2023!
 * Proofpoint Essentials URL Defense v3 regex is incomplete.
 * This does not handle nested use of both SafeLinks and URL Defense in the same link.